varunmaitreya/Tutorials/UserGuide/Tutorial 2/Tutorial2.md

 ![Ready to go](figures/initial.png)

 You are faced with a window containing of two the two tabs _Object explorer_ and _ObjectPlacer_.
 Right now we are only interested in the _ObjectPlacer_.
 Before we can add objects to the scene, we need to add them to the _ObjectPlacer_.

 ![The object placer](figures/obj_placer.png)

-Make sure the toy blocks files are located in PADrend's data folder.
+Make sure the toy blocks files (see [toy blocks](../models/ToyBlocks.zip)) are located in PADrend's data folder.
 In the _ObjectPlacer_ click on add library.
 In the dialog choose the location of the toy blocks and hit _Confirm_.